fumoboy007/DMCoreLicensing/README.md

 ### Specific Requirements

-- Modifying the executable should be the only way for a user to bypass the license activation.
+- Modifying the executable should be the only way for a user to bypass the license activation mechanism.
   - A user should not be able to bypass by modifying a file, intercepting network requests, or by using a license key generator.
 All of these bypasses are relatively painless for the user.
   - Modifying the executable introduces pain because (a) it breaks the code signature, which can be frightening to a user; and (b) a user will have to wait for a cracker to modify updated software, which delays (sometimes indefinitely) new features and bug fixes.
 - The software should not require Internet access every time the application is launched.